Bulgaria–Israel relations: From 1990

 After the collapse of the People's Republic of Bulgaria and the establishment of the Republic of Bulgaria, Bulgaria and Israel restored their relationship at the level of embassies on 3 May 1990.
 In 1991 was the first state visit of Israeli prime minister, Yitzhak Shamir, to Bulgaria, and a year after in 1992, was the first state visit of Bulgarian prime minister, Filip Dimitrov, to Israel.

-On 16 December 1996, Bulgaria and Israel signed an Protection on Investment Agreement.
+On 16 December 1996, Bulgaria and Israel signed a Protection on Investment Agreement.

-On 18 January 2000, Bulgaria and Israel signed an Avidness of Double Taxation Agreement.
+On 18 January 2000, Bulgaria and Israel signed an Avoidance of Double Taxation Agreement.

 On 15 July 2007, Bulgaria and Israel signed a visa free agreement.

-Economic relations and trade
+Economic relations

-Bulgaria and Israel have Free Trade Agreement part of the European Union Association Agreement since Bulgaria joined the European Union in 2007.
+Since Bulgaria joined the European Union in 2007, Bulgaria and Israel have a Free Trade Agreement as part of the European Union Association Agreement.